 1. Preheat the oven to 175º.

-2. Prepare the filling by washing, peeling and dicing the pears into small cubes (approximately one and a half centimeters).
+2. We prepare the filling by washing, peeling and cutting the pears into small cubes (approximately one and a half centimetres).

 3. In a large bowl , mix the chopped pears with the rest of the filling ingredients.
 Stir well and set aside.

-4. Next we prepare the topping.
-We mix the ingredients in a bowl, sugar, flour, oats, nutmeg and rosemary.
-Cut the butter into small cubes and add to the oatmeal bowl, stirring everything well but without squeezing the butter cubes, simply covering them with the mixture.
+4. Next, prepare the topping.
+Mix the ingredients in a bowl: sugar, flour, oats, nutmeg and rosemary.
+Cut the butter into small cubes and add to the bowl of oats, stirring everything well but without pressing the butter cubes, simply covering them with the mixture.

-5. Pour the pear and blackberry filling into our corrugated Emile Henry ceramic mold and evenly distribute the oatmeal and butter mixture and cover well on top.
+5. We pour the pear and blackberry filling into our Emile Henry wavy ceramic mould and evenly distribute the oat and butter mixture and cover it well on top.

-6. Bake until all the oat crusts on the surface begin to brown and the edges of the filling appear bubbly and jam-like (about 45 minutes or more).
+6. Place in the oven until the entire oat crust on the surface begins to brown and the edges of the filling appear bubbly and jam-like (about 45 minutes or so).

-7. Remove from the oven and let cool for about 15 minutes before serving to the table.
+7. Remove from the oven and let cool for about 15 minutes before serving.

 Claudia Ferrer